-What Pesticides Are Registered for Hemp in NC in 2021?
+What Pesticides Are Registered for Hemp in NC in 2021 (and beyond)?

 El inglés es el idioma de control de esta página.
 En la medida en que haya algún conflicto entre la traducción al inglés y la traducción, el inglés prevalece.